Audio & video options for faculty

 • How do you plan to distribute the video?

-1. Will you distribute the video on a website, blog, college network, CD‐ROM, DVD, iPod, media player, etc.?
-It is important to select the appropriate settings to optimize your video for the desired distribution production.
+• Will you distribute the video on a website, blog, college network, CD‐ROM, DVD, iPod, media player, etc.?
+Selecting the appropriate settings to optimize your video for the desired distribution production is important.
 Settings such as video dimensions, file size, and file format are important when creating a video.
 Use the presets available in the software settings to help you select the appropriate settings for the desired distribution method.

 Where do I publish my media?